 Overall, the usability evaluation examined whether potential users could understand the information presented on a CS after an initial exposure.
 Although this exposes ways in which FEDIC designs can facilitate fast and accurate comprehension of fuel economy information, it is not possible to conclude which CS will best promote fuel efficient and safe driving behavior from these findings alone.
 One reason for this is that drivers may use this information differently over time as they grow accustomed to having it present and better understand how it relates to their driving behavior.
 Drivers' experience with a FEDIC will likely affect how they understand and prioritize this information while driving.
 Furthermore, drivers may have different motivations for driving fuel efficiently which may affect how frequently they use a FEDIC.
-It is therefore necessary to investigate how drivers use FEDICs in the context of driving, starting with the examination of long-term usage trends using a field study will allow for the examination of usage trends over longer periods of time under naturalistic conditions.
+It is therefore necessary to investigate how drivers use FEDICs in the context of driving, starting with the examination of driver behavior in the subsequent driving simulation experiment.
+Following that, an examination of long-term usage trends using a field study will allow for the examination of usage trends over longer periods of time under naturalistic conditions.